Capri (NYSE:CPRI) PT Raised to $69.00

-Capri (NYSE:CPRI) had its target price lifted by investment analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $64.00 to $69.00 in a research report issued on Wednesday, Stock Target Advisor reports.
-The firm currently has a “buy” rating on the stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s target price would indicate a potential upside of 23.97% from the company’s current price.
+Capri (NYSE:CPRI) had its price objective raised by Citigroup from $64.00 to $69.00 in a report published on Wednesday, The Fly reports.
+Citigroup currently has a buy rating on the stock.

-Several other equities research analysts have also commented on CPRI.
-BTIG Research upped their price target on shares of Capri from $80.00 to $85.00 and gave the company a “buy” rating in a report on Wednesday.
-BMO Capital Markets upped their target price on Capri from $48.00 to $75.00 and gave the stock an “outperform” rating in a research note on Monday, May 3rd.
-JPMorgan Chase & Co. lifted their price target on shares of Capri from $54.00 to $57.00 and gave the company a “neutral” rating in a research note on Wednesday.
-Morgan Stanley boosted their target price on shares of Capri from $53.00 to $64.00 and gave the stock an “overweight” rating in a research note on Friday, May 28th.
-Finally, Piper Sandler lifted their price objective on Capri from $58.00 to $63.00 and gave the stock an “overweight” rating in a report on Monday, March 15th.
-Eight research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and an average price target of $58.14.
+A number of other equities analysts have also recently issued reports on the stock.
+OTR Global raised shares of Capri to a positive rating in a research note on Thursday, April 15th.
+Telsey Advisory Group raised their price objective on shares of Capri from $46.00 to $60.00 and gave the company a market perform rating in a research note on Wednesday, May 19th.
+Wells Fargo & Company raised their price objective on shares of Capri from $60.00 to $65.00 and gave the company an overweight rating in a research note on Tuesday, March 23rd.
+Morgan Stanley raised their price objective on shares of Capri from $53.00 to $64.00 and gave the company an overweight rating in a research note on Friday, May 28th.
+Finally, Robert W. Baird raised their price objective on shares of Capri from $58.00 to $66.00 and gave the company an outperform rating in a research note on Thursday, May 27th.
+Eight research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and a consensus price target of $59.04.

-In other Capri news, SVP Daniel Purefoy sold 3,520 shares of Capri stock in a transaction on Friday, May 28th.
+In related news, SVP Daniel Purefoy sold 3,520 shares of the business’s stock in a transaction on Friday, May 28th.
 The shares were sold at an average price of $56.97, for a total value of $200,534.40.
-Following the transaction, the senior vice president now directly owns 14,448 shares in the company, valued at $823,102.56.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-2.70% of the stock is currently owned by corporate insiders.
+Following the sale, the senior vice president now directly owns 14,448 shares of the company’s stock, valued at approximately $823,102.56.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Insiders own 2.70% of the company’s stock.

-Several institutional investors have recently modified their holdings of CPRI.
-Utah Retirement Systems boosted its stake in shares of Capri by 2.7% in the first quarter.
-Utah Retirement Systems now owns 7,500 shares of the company’s stock valued at $383,000 after buying an additional 200 shares in the last quarter.
-Arizona State Retirement System grew its stake in shares of Capri by 0.6% during the 1st quarter.
-Arizona State Retirement System now owns 41,661 shares of the company’s stock worth $2,125,000 after purchasing an additional 241 shares during the period.
-Signaturefd LLC increased its holdings in shares of Capri by 8.6% in the 4th quarter.
-Signaturefd LLC now owns 3,818 shares of the company’s stock valued at $160,000 after purchasing an additional 302 shares in the last quarter.
-Captrust Financial Advisors lifted its stake in shares of Capri by 138.0% in the fourth quarter.
-Captrust Financial Advisors now owns 595 shares of the company’s stock valued at $25,000 after purchasing an additional 345 shares during the period.
-Finally, O Shaughnessy Asset Management LLC boosted its holdings in Capri by 183.2% during the first quarter.
-O Shaughnessy Asset Management LLC now owns 572 shares of the company’s stock worth $29,000 after buying an additional 370 shares in the last quarter.
-Institutional investors and hedge funds own 86.12% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Fred Alger Management LLC acquired a new position in shares of Capri during the 1st quarter worth about $216,192,000.
+Primecap Management Co.
+CA increased its stake in shares of Capri by 12.9% during the 1st quarter.
+Primecap Management Co.
+CA now owns 3,736,300 shares of the company’s stock worth $190,551,000 after purchasing an additional 427,000 shares during the last quarter.
+Senvest Management LLC increased its stake in shares of Capri by 25.5% during the 4th quarter.
+Senvest Management LLC now owns 3,628,845 shares of the company’s stock worth $152,411,000 after purchasing an additional 738,301 shares during the last quarter.
+Dimensional Fund Advisors LP increased its stake in shares of Capri by 1.8% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 2,804,597 shares of the company’s stock worth $143,024,000 after purchasing an additional 50,705 shares during the last quarter.
+Finally, Eaton Vance Management increased its stake in shares of Capri by 185.6% during the 1st quarter.
+Eaton Vance Management now owns 2,621,928 shares of the company’s stock worth $133,718,000 after purchasing an additional 1,703,737 shares during the last quarter.
+Hedge funds and other institutional investors own 86.12% of the company’s stock.

 Capri Holdings Limited designs, markets, distributes, and retails branded women's and men's apparel, footwear, and accessories in the United States, Canada, Latin America, Europe, the Middle East, Africa, and Asia.
 The company's Versace segment offers ready-to-wear, accessories, footwear, and home furnishings through a distribution network, including boutiques; and department and specialty stores, as well as through Versace e-commerce sites.